bastienmichaux/generator-jhipster-db-helper/README.md

 * In the new app folder :
   * `yarn link generator-jhipster-db-helper`
   * `yo jhipster-db-helper`
-* Answer the questions.
-The module should work.
-You now have a working test app.
-* Pull your changes to a new branch

 You can edit your local repository and test the changes in the app.
 No need to rebuild or regen anything.

+When contributing, please push to a new branch instead of pushing to master.

 Check our [todo list](todo.md) and our [notes](NOTES.md).
-You can also contact us !
+Feel free to contact us !

 * Adrien : ahorgnies@altissia.com
 * Bastien : bmichaux@altissia.com